MustafaSaber/server-stats/README.md

 * precommit
 * docker (Optional)

-Install python packages requirements via `pip3 install -r requiements.txt` you can go an extra mile and make virtual env for your peoject.
+Install python packages requirements via `pip3 install -r requiements.txt` you can go an extra mile and make virtual env for your project.

 ## Deploying To Host